arunofhyd/PinkDays/README.md

 - 🔒 **Privacy-First Design**
   Your data stays 100% on your device, stored securely in your browser.
 Nothing is ever uploaded or shared.

+- ☁️ **Cloud Syncing**
+  You can also sync your data across devices through cloud services login.

 - 📥 **Data Control**
   Backup and restore your data with one click—perfect for switching devices or peace of mind.